Alexander Ljungqvist: Business experience

-Ljungqvist currently serves on the board of directors of the Sixth Swedish National Pension Fund (AP6), which as of 2021 manages SEK 68.6 billion of assets invested in private equity and venture capital funds and unlisted companies on behalf of the Swedish public pension system.
-He has previously served as a securities market regulator via the Nasdaq Listing Council (2011-2017), on the World Economic Forum's Council of Experts overseeing the "Alternative Investments 2020" project (2012-2015), on a World Economic Forum working group tasked with "Rethinking financial innovation" (2011-2012), on the UK Department for Business Panel of Experts overseeing the 2014 review of the UK equity markets on behalf of the then Secretary of State for Business, the Rt.
-Hon.
-Sir Vince Cable (2013-2014), on the supervisory board of mAbxience SA, a European biosimilars company (2014-2016), and on the board of the Stockholm School of Economics (2018-2020).
-In the 2000s, he designed alternative investment strategies for Deutsche Bank Securities on Wall Street.
-Between 1995 and 2000, he was a senior consultant with OXERA Ltd where he advised corporate clients on questions of regulatory economics and corporate strategy.
-He has consulted for the European Central Bank, the World Bank, Catalano Gallardo & Petropoulos LLP, British Gas, Transco, British Telecom, United Utilities, Stagecoach, Severn Trent, Tradepoint plc, Australian Gas, Telstra, among others.
+Ljungqvist serves on the Board of Agenta Investment Management, a Stockholm-based fund manager.
+In 2018-2025, Ljungqvist served on the board of directors of the Sixth Swedish National Pension Fund (AP6), which invested in private equity, venture capital funds, and unlisted companies on behalf of the Swedish public pension system.
+He has previously served as a securities market regulator via the Nasdaq Listing Council and has taken part in expert groups for the World Economic Forum and the UK Department for Business, including the review of the UK equity markets in 2014.
+He has also served on the supervisory board of mAbxience SA and on the board of the Stockholm School of Economics.

+In the 2000s Ljungqvist designed alternative investment strategies for Deutsche Bank Securities and Deutsche Bank Asset Management.
+Earlier in his career he was a senior consultant with OXERA Ltd, advising clients on regulatory economics and corporate strategy, and has since consulted on private equity, corporate finance, and related topics for a range of public institutions and private organizations.

 Honors and awards

-In 2019 and again in 2024, Dr. Ljungqvist was appointed a Wallenberg Scholar by the Knut and Alice Wallenberg Foundation, only the second economist to be awarded this honor.
-In 2011, he was honored with the Ewing Marion Kauffman Prize Medal for his work in entrepreneurship.

-Other honors and awards include the following: